eljoey/BDO-Api-Helper/docs/mpClone/itemList.md

 **Content examples**

-Returns a json in the following format
+Returns a json in the following format.

 ```json
 {